 Drawing up to 80 watts per channel of output power on 4Ω loads is not impossible with the palm-sized A1.
-Engineered in a Class-D design, the internals of this power amplifier is driven by a highly efficient Infineon MA12070 chip popular for its proprietary multi-level switching technology operating with little waste in power.
+Engineered in a Class-D design, this power amplifier’s internals is driven by a highly efficient Infineon MA12070 chip popular for its proprietary multi-level switching technology operating with little waste in power.

 The longevity of the A1 amplifier is also somehow extended thanks to a chip protection circuit built into the internals.
 Problems with overheating, current spikes, and more should be less of a concern which is a huge bonus since it is passing huge amounts of load to the speakers.